martinaalvera/Documentation/feat_galaxy_prod_env.rst

 Once deployed each Galaxy instance can be further customized with tools and reference data.

-THe Galaxy production environment is deployed according to Galaxy official documentation: https://galaxyproject.org/admin/config/performance/production-serverr
+The Galaxy production environment is deployed according to Galaxy official documentation: https://galaxyproject.org/admin/config/performance/production-server

 .. _fig_updateprocess: